Vanderbilt stuns Kentucky to end 26-game SEC losing streak

 UP NEXT

-Vanderbilt closes out the season with two home games, starting with Florida Saturday.
+Vanderbilt closes out the season with two home games, starting with Florida.

-Kentucky continues its three-game home stand to end the season, hosting No. 1 Georgia Saturday.
+Kentucky continues its three-game home stand to end the season, hosting No. 1 Georgia.